 - Dice Game: Have your child roll one or two dice, add the sum, and write a letter they are practicing that many times.
 Roll again for the next letter.

-- Use Alphabet Bean Bags: Have your child pick a mystery letter from the container of bean bags (no peeking!).
+- Use Alphabet Bean Bags: Have your child pick a mystery letter from the container of bean bags.
+No peeking!
 Have them come up with a word that begins with that letter to write.
-For younger kids, you can also have them name the letter on the bean bag and say the sound it makes.
+You also can have younger kids name the letter on the bean bag and say the sound it makes.

-- Word Scramble: Do a word scramble with a list of letters that need practice (add some vowels if there aren’t any in the list) and have your child write as many words as they can using only those letters.
+- Word Scramble: Do a word scramble with a list of letters that need practice.
+Have your child write as many words as they can using only those letters.
+Add some vowels if there aren’t any on the list!

 - Creating Secret Cipher Codes: A unique, fun way to engage your child in writing.
 Click HERE to learn more!

-- Write with a Q-tip and Paint.: Not only does this make writing more fun and artistic, it also promotes a good pencil grasp!
+- Write with a Q-tip and Paint: Not only does this make writing more fun and artistic, but it also promotes a good pencil grasp!

-- Go on a Find and Write Scavenger Hunt: Hide letters and words around the house and have your child search for them and write them down as they go.
+- Go on a Find and Write Scavenger Hunt: Hide letters and words around the house.
+Have your child search for them and write them down as they go.
 Once they have all of the letters and words, they can sit down and try to unscramble a secret word or message.

-- Use Liquid Glue to Form Letters or Words: This is an awesome activity not only for practicing letter formation but for hand strengthening as well.
+- Use Liquid Glue to Form Letters or Words: This is an awesome activity for practicing letter formation and hand strengthening.
 Have your child sprinkle colored sand on the letter or word at the end to make it colorful.

-- Have Your Child Write About Topics of Interest: I have a kindergartener making a list of his favorite Pokemon characters, a first grader who has just completed nine pages about Nexo Knights (and is still going!), and a third grader who has written three chapters about the Titanic, Olympic, and Britannic.
+- Have Your Child Write About Topics of Interest: We have a kindergartener making a list of his favorite Pokemon characters, a first-grader who has just completed nine pages about Nexo Knights (and is still going!), and a third-grader who has written three chapters about the Titanic, Olympic, and Britannic.
 Utilize what is intrinsically motivating!

 Does your child have a fun, favorite way to practice writing?
-If so, please share it with me–I always love gleaning inspiration from families and students.
+If so, please share it in the comments!
+We love getting inspiration from families and students.